LukeRouleau/SR-DEV-BOBERT/README.md

    - ROS Melodic is natively supported by the Nvidia Jetson Hardware, making development significantly more intuitive than using a containerized approach.

 ### Design Goals
+**Top-Level Goal:** The goal for our team, *Mission Control*, is to successfully program a robot named “Bobert”, designed and built by the *UF
+IEEE Hardware Team*, to compete at *IEEE SoutheastCon*.

 ### Architecture